New Paradigms in Ethics

 MacIntyre’s works were thought-provoking and opened some new avenues of thinking as I work toward my thesis, which is also a derivative of virtue ethics and the teachings of Aristotle.
 Below are a few questions I noted while reading MacIntyre’s work.
 Note that these insights are not exclusively germane to my thesis and can be interpolated for many other contexts.

 1. Do we somehow lose something by trying to institutionalize ethics?
-For example, in ‘Three Rival Versions of Moral Inquiry: encyclopedia, genealogy, and Tradition,’ philosophy’ simply could not fit into the earlier curricular categories either of the faculty of theology or of the faculty of arts.
+For example, in ‘Three Rival Versions of Moral Inquiry: Encyclopedia, Genealogy, and Tradition,’ philosophy’ simply could not fit into the earlier curricular categories either of the faculty of theology or of the faculty of arts.
 In his unfinished commentary on Boethius’s De Trinitat, Aquinas pointed out that “The seven liberal arts do not adequately divide theoretical philosophy.

 2. How do you evaluate ethical decision-making skills or even just comprehension?
 If a solution can be arrived at, could it be standardized?
 If it can’t be standardized, does it somehow lack value, or is it potentially devoid of meaning?